f5devcentral/f5-hybrid-security-architectures/README.md

 * **Fork and Clone Repo**

 * **Actions Secrets:** Create the following GitHub Actions secrets in your forked repo
-  *  NGINX_JWT: The base64 encoded NGINX Java Web Token assocaited with your NGINX license.
+  *  NGINX_JWT: The base64 encoded NGINX Java Web Token assocaited with your NGINX license
   *  P12: The base64 encoded F5XC API certificate
   *  TF_API_TOKEN: Your Terraform Cloud API token
-  *  TF_CLOUD_ORGANIZATION: Your Terraform Cloud Organization
+  *  TF_CLOUD_ORGANIZATION: Your Terraform Cloud Organization name
-  *  TF_CLOUD_WORKSPACE_Workspace Name: Create for each workspace in your workflow.
+  *  TF_CLOUD_WORKSPACE_Workspace Name: Create for each workspace in your workflow
       * EX: TF_CLOUD_WORKSPACE_BIGIP would be created with the value bigip

 ## Deployment